ivy-llc/ivy/docs/overview/design/building_blocks.rst

 This means that under the hood, any code can be expressed as a composition of ops in the functional API.
 The same is true for Ivy.
 Therefore, when compiling the graph with Ivy, any higher-level classes or extra code which does not directly contribute towards the computation graph is excluded.
-For example, the following 3 pieces of code all trace to the exact same computation graph as shown:
+For example, the following 3 pieces of code all result in the exact same computation graph when traced as shown:

 +----------------------------------------+-----------------------------------------+-----------------------------------------+
 |.. code-block:: python                  |.. code-block:: python                   |.. code-block:: python                   |